MLW Fusion preview: Two title matches set, third champion in action - Pro Wrestling Dot Net

 -MLW Openweight Champion Alex Hammerstone in action.

-Powell’s POV: MLW announced today that Hammerstone will be in action, but they did not list his opponent.
-MLW Fusion returns Wednesday on Fubo Sports, Pluto TV, and the MLW YouTube page at 6CT/7ET.
+Powell’s POV: MLW Fusion returns tonight on Fubo Sports, Pluto TV, and the MLW YouTube page at 6CT/7ET.
 The show is replayed on beIN Sports on Saturdays at 9CT/10ET.

 Be the first to comment